 Today’s cookie recipe is one of my personal favorites, and it is a recipe I have perfected after baking 28 dozen with my friends Lauren, Candice and Meki in preparation for my wedding reception’s Cookie Table.
-(It was a little intense, ha.)

 This recipe does not make 28 dozen, so no fear.